 Many organizations assume that a scaled agile framework, once in place, will lead to sustained business agility.
 However, the reality is often more complex.
 Once Agile practices are scaled, organizations frequently discover that the newly established structures don’t deliver the expected speed, particularly in fast-paced industries.
 This is because scaling introduces layers of governance, dependencies, and coordination mechanisms that can hinder fast decision-making and stifle innovation.

 This is where the concept of unscaling comes into play.
 It’s not about undoing the progress of scaling but refining it.
-Scaling should not be viewed as the final destination—it's a step in the journey toward true agility.
+Scaling should not be viewed as the final destination—it is a step in the journey toward true agility.
 Once a stable scaled Agile system is in place, unscaling is about simplifying—reducing unnecessary governance, streamlining coordination, and cutting dependencies that prevent teams from being fully autonomous and responsive.

 To understand why unscaling is necessary, it’s crucial to first grasp why organizations turn to scaling in the first place.
 Agile teams, particularly those using frameworks like Scrum, excel when they operate autonomously, independently refining, planning, executing, and iterating with regular stakeholder engagement.